-At the time of this report, we acknowledge there is substantial uncertainty regarding the impact of the COVID-19 pandemic on future projections.
-It is possible that the COVID-19 pandemic could have a material impact on the capitation rates presented in this report.
-The impact of COVID-19 has been excluded from this analysis.
-It is our understanding that ODM amended the January through June 2020 capitation rates for consideration of COVID-19.
-The Ohio Department of Health (ODH) implemented healthcare restrictions in an attempt to reduce the numbers of Ohioans who become infected with COVID-19, including the cancelation of all non-essential medical surgeries and procedures beginning March 18, 2020.
-As this information was not reflected when developing the January through June 2020 capitation rates.
+At the time of this report, we acknowledge there is continued uncertainty regarding the impact of the COVID-19 pandemic on future projections.
+It is possible that the COVID-19 pandemic and post-pandemic enrollment changes could have a material impact on the capitation rates presented in this report.
 Based on 42 CFR 438.7(c)(3), an amended capitation rate certification is not required for adjustments that increase or decrease capitation rates by 1.5% or less.
 As a result, we recognize that contracted capitation rates may differ from the information illustrated in this certification within this 1.5% corridor.